haoyuchou/Netflix-Clone-with-test-and-typescript/README.md

 ‧ GitHub Actions for Continuous Integration

 ## Approach
+Before starting this project, I took time to plan the function I want this project to have.
+Everytime I wrote a new function, I opened a new local branch to write the function.
+After testing and satisfied with the loca branch, I merged it into the main branch.
+Everytime push to the main branch, github actions run automated unit test for continuous integration.

 ## Status

 Netflix Clone is mostly finished.
 If I had more time, I would add functions to allow user save a list of video they want to watch.
 In addition, I would also add a function to keep a list of continue watch for users.
+Both functions will save information by using local storage.

 ## Getting Started